HewlettPackard/python-storage-clients/doc/source/pages/xp.rst

 GET request
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Simple GET request usage.
-This code print pool list from HPE XP array:
+A simple GET request use.
+The following code prints a pool list from HPE XP
+array:

 .. code:: python